Twofyw/sslocal-http-compose/README.md

 #### shadowsocks
 Based on shadowsocks/shadowsocks-libev.
 But instead of starting a shadowsocks server, the CMD is overridden so ss-local is started instead.

 For convenience, the configuration file is bound from a local file as a volume.
 You should place the configuration file under the same folder and rename it to `config.json`.
+Note: You should set local listening port to 1080 in config.json.

 See the [config file documentation](https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File) for reference.